larrykollar/Humanist/docs/installation.md

     ln -s /mnt/c/users/yourname/Documents Documents

-So in your WSL shell, `cd ~/Documents` takes you to the Documents folder in your native Windows system.
+So in your WSL shell, `cd ~/Documents` then takes you to the Documents folder in your native Windows system.
 This allows you to do your editing and housekeeping in Windows, if you prefer, and perform all processing in the WSL shell.